Insights Accounting

 WPS, the file the bank waits for

 WPS is mandatory for all UAE private-sector employers and runs through MoHRE-approved banks and exchange houses.
-The provider generates the Salary Information File (SIF) in MoHRE format, submits through the chosen channel by the deadline (typically by the 15th of the month for the previous month’s salary), and resolves any rejections within the SLA window.
+The provider generates the Salary Information File (SIF) in MoHRE format, submits through the chosen channel by the published deadline for the previous month’s WPS salary, and resolves any rejections within the SLA window.
+Deadlines have tightened in recent years, so confirm the current cut-off with MoHRE or your agent bank rather than working from an older circular.
 WPS non-compliance carries fines and can block visa renewals.

 Gratuity, accrued monthly not at exit